d-miller/d-miller.github.io/pubs.md

 * See page 1374 of the [_Psychological Bulletin_ article](https://psycnet.apa.org/fulltext/2025-50489-001.pdf#page=12) or Appendix E of the [preregistration](https://osf.io/8ktnj) for what this manuscript will describe and contextualize in further detail.

 Hall, J. A., & **Miller, D. I.** (2024).
 [Meta-analysis](https://doi.org/10.1017/9781009170123.028).
 In H. T. Reis, T. West, & C. M. Judd (Eds.), _Handbook of Research Methods in Social and Personality Psychology_ (pp. 678-704).
 Cambridge University Press. https://doi.org/10.1017/9781009170123.028
-* Target audience: doctoral students who want to start a meta-analysis (but haven’t done one yet) or want to be an intelligent consumer of published meta-analyses.
+* Target audience: Doctoral students in social and personality psychology who want to start a meta-analysis (but haven’t done one yet) or want to be an intelligent consumer of published meta-analyses.

 Williams, R., Citkowicz, M., **Miller, D. I.**, Lindsay, J., & Walters, K. (2022).
 [Heterogeneity in mathematics intervention effects: Evidence from a meta-analysis of 191 randomized experiments]({{ site.baseurl }}/assets/Williams2022.pdf). _Journal of Research on Educational Effectiveness_, _15_(3), 584-634. https://doi.org/10.1080/19345747.2021.2009072 [[R code/data](https://osf.io/f9gud/) and [interactive app](https://airshinyapps.shinyapps.io/math_meta_database)]
 * Listed here for using random forests to explore effect heterogeneity (also cross-listed under Line 2).